Yordan Alvarez Player Props: Astros vs. Angels

 Yordan Alvarez At The Plate

-- Alvarez has 51 hits and an OBP of .391, both of which rank first among Houston hitters this season.

-- Among qualifying hitters in MLB play, he ranks 43rd in batting average, 12th in on-base percentage, and third in slugging.
+- He ranks 42nd in batting average, 14th in on base percentage, and third in slugging among the qualified hitters in MLB play.

-- Alvarez has picked up a hit in 37 of 51 games this year, with multiple hits 11 times.
+- Alvarez has picked up a hit in 38 of 52 games this season, with multiple hits 11 times.

-- In 25 games this year (49.0%), Alvarez has picked up an RBI, and in 15 of those games (29.4%) he had more than one.
-He has also driven in three or more of his team's runs in six contests.
+- Alvarez has had at least one RBI in 50.0% of his games this season (26 of 52), with more than one RBI 15 times (28.8%).
+He has also accounted for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.